• +447723493307

 Through a Travel Agency: Authorized travel agencies can assist in obtaining a visa.

-Through a UAE-based Sponsor: A relative, friend, or business can sponsor your visa.
+Through a United Arab Emirates-based Sponsor: A relative, friend, or business can sponsor your visa.
 This is common for visit and employment visas.

 Online Application: The Federal Authority for Identity and Citizenship (ICA) and the General Directorate of Residency and Foreigners Affairs (GDRFA) offer online visa applications.